Trade Republic vs DEGIRO (2026):

 - No custody fee, no inactivity fee, no annual maintenance fee.

-- Revenue model: PFOF payments from L&S and the interest spread on cash balances.
+- Revenue model shifted in July 2026 from PFOF rebates to its own execution infrastructure and the interest spread on cash balances.

-- FX costs are embedded in the L&S execution spread — not published as a clean percentage.
+- FX costs are embedded in the execution spread — not yet published as a clean percentage under the new model.

 - Core Selection ETFs on Tradegate: €0 trade + €1 handling fee.
 First trade per ETF per month is free; further trades cost €1 each.